Playwright-powered

 Filmstrip evidence

 Every step in your Playwright script captured and stored.
 Screenshot URLs embedded directly in OTel spans.
-Pull up the filmstrip from inside Grafana or your incident runbook — no context switch to a separate monitoring dashboard required.
+Pull up the filmstrip from inside Grafana or your incident runbook, with no context switch to a separate monitoring dashboard required.

 Web Vitals, anomaly-scored

 LCP, FCP, CLS, and TTFB tracked against 14-day rolling baselines, calculated per location and per hour of day.
-Deviation in σ emitted in every span — your backend knows "+2.1σ on LCP from Tokyo at 14:00 UTC", not just a raw number.
+The synthetics.check.completed log event fires every run; when behavior drifts, deviation in σ is attached as a log attribute: your backend knows "+2.1σ on LCP from Tokyo at 14:00 UTC", not just a raw number.

 LCP+2.1σ